 However, this year the bus will become a really popular option.
 Make sure to reserve your bus tickets in advance if you plan to take the bus.

-3) Arrive With A Tour Group
+Arrive With A Tour Group

 Authorized tour groups do not need an entrance reservation.
 So consider booking a tour if you need an additional option to visit.

-4) Change Your Arrival Date
+Change Your Arrival Date

-Frequently Asked Questions For Park Entrance Reservation Yosemite Tickets
+FAQs For Park Entrance Reservation Yosemite Tickets

 Do you need a reservation to get into Yosemite National Park?

-Yes, a reservation is needed to enter Yosemite during the annual Horsetail Fall Festival or Firefall on weekends in February 2023.
-Yosemite entrance reservations are required 24 hours a day on 2/10-2/12, 2/17-2/19, and 2/24-2/26.
+If you are wondering, do I need a reservation for Yosemite, the answer depends on your visit date.
+A reservation is needed to enter Yosemite during the annual Horsetail Fall Festival or Firefall on weekends in February 2024.
+Yosemite entrance reservations are required 24 hours a day on 2/10-2/11, 2/17-2/19, and 2/24-2/25.

 Is it hard to get a reservation for Yosemite?